Personal data protection: legal framework review of the United Nations, European Union, and DR Congo

 The DRC is a signatory to the International Covenant on Civil and Political Rights, Article 17 of which reiterates the provisions of the Universal Declaration of Human Rights relating to the protection that the law must provide against arbitrary interference. in private life, family, home or correspondence, attacks on the honor and reputation of individuals.

 b) The framework law on Telecom

-The 2002 framework law on telecom contains some provisions on the personal data protection which apply in the telecom sector.
+The 2002 framework law on telecom contains some provisions on personal data protection that apply in the telecom sector.

 c) The draft law on telecom and ICT